fuseio/fuse-network/nethermind/OE_Migration.md

    - nethermind/logs
    - nethermind/config/keystore
      - `UTC--{yyyy-MM-dd}T{HH-mm-ss.ffffff}000Z--{address}`
-       > Please verify the node address matches the address in the UTC file name above.
      - Verify that you have only one key file.

+> **Note**:Please verify the node address matches the address in the UTC file name above.

 2. **Check the logs** by running the following commands:
    ```bash